The Department of Energy will host twenty-two public tours of the Savannah River Site in 2015. For additional information visit the SRS tour

 All visitors to the Savannah River Site must provide two forms of identification to receive a Visitor's Badge granting access to the site.

-One must be valid photo identification; the other can be one of the documents listed in the
+One must be a current valid photo identification; the other can be one of the documents listed in the

 Acceptable ID's list.

-(Credit cards or insurance cards are not accepted.)
+(Credit cards, insurance cards, library cards, student IDs or Medicare cards are not accepted.)
 Failure to provide the specific forms of identification listed above will result in

 denied access to the Savannah River Site.
 Each participant will also be asked to provide their Social Security Number.